-We worked with Ed Jobling, collecting sound recordings from around the Estuary, mainly on Northam Burrows and also in and around Appledore and Instow.
+In the Spring of 2019, we worked with Ed Jobling, collecting sound recordings from around the Estuary, mainly on Northam Burrows and also in and around Appledore and Instow.
 Some of these have been posted on Aproree, an international sound map and radio service, which you can access on the links below.
-Ed also created a series of sound compositions, designed to be listened to on headphones.
-Two of these featured in our creative walk for the Burrows, one is intended to be listened to on Appledore Quay and one has been adapted for an immersive sound experience..
+Ed also created a series of sound compositions, which were featured in our creative walks, again shared below.
+One of these – A Trip to the sea, was adapted as an immersive, sensory experience.

 Field Recordings on Aporee

 Aporee is a global soundmap ‘dedicated to field recording, phonography and the art of listening.’
 You can click onto the map and listen to sound recordings taken across the world and is a publicly accessible, collaborative project.
 You can even stream the sounds in order of their uploading onto the site.

 To listen to our recordings, please click on the red link ‘open on radio aporee.’
 This will take you to recording on the aporee site.

 - The edge of the Taw/Torridge Estuary.
 The recording was taken as the tide was turning, with the rhythm of the waves just beginning to gain momentum.